fluent-labs/infrastructure/README.md

 # Infrastructure
-Infrastructure for foreign-language-reader: Terraform scripts and Kubernetes configurations.
+Infrastructure for Fluent Labs: Terraform scripts and Kubernetes configurations.